Deferasirox for removing excess iron

 - Do not give your child any medicine or preparation that contains vitamin C, such as multivitamins, when giving deferasirox, because large quantities of vitamin C increase the absorption of iron.

 - Your doctor will need to check your child’s hearing and eyesight before they start taking deferasirox and once a year after that.
 Your doctor will also test your child’s blood and urine (wee) regularly to check that deferasirox has not affected their liver or kidneys.
-It is important to keep all your appointments.
+It is important to keep all of your appointments.

 General advice about medicines